Intensity correlations in decoy-state BB84 quantum key distribution systems: Results

-Here, $\langle \text{pattern} \rangle$ is the mean energy of the last pulse in the labeled pattern, $\langle \text{setting} \rangle$ is the mean energy of the corresponding one-letter distribution, and $\langle S \rangle$ is the mean energy of S for a given QKD system.
+Here, $\langle \text{pattern} \rangle$ is the mean energy of the rightmost pulse in the label of the analyzed \textit{pattern}, $\langle \text{setting} \rangle$ is the mean energy of the corresponding one-letter distribution, and $\langle S \rangle$ is the mean energy of S for a given QKD system.
 In \Cref{sec:data-processing} we provide examples illustrating how the intensity ratios are calculated.
-For each system, there are 39 horizontal lines: 3 of them have one-letter labels and show the mean of the energy distribution of all pulses with the intensity setting S, D, or V; 9 have two letters in the label and represent the mean of the energy distribution for each $\xi=1$ pattern; finally, 27 labeled with three letters represent each $\xi=2$ pattern.
+For each system, there are 39 horizontal lines: 3 of them have one-letter labels and show the mean of the energy distribution of all pulses with the intensity setting S, D, or V; 9 have two letters in the label and represent the mean of the energy distribution for each $\xi=1$ \textit{pattern}; finally, 27 labeled with three letters represent each $\xi=2$ \textit{pattern}.
 According to \cref{fig:experimental-result}(a) and (b), intensity correlations are present in both studied QKD systems, with setting D being the most affected by them.
-Furthermore, as can be seen from the same figure, the deviations of the second-order patterns for the S and D settings in both systems are either similar or even greater than those corresponding to nearest-neighbour correlations.
+Furthermore, as can be seen from the same figure, the deviations of the second-order \textit{patterns} for the S and D settings in both systems are either similar or even greater than those corresponding to nearest-neighbour correlations.
 We examine this long correlation effect even more in \cref{fig:experimental-result}(c), where we illustrate the intensity ratios for the S states of system~B up to $\xi=6$.
-While it is commonly assumed that the first-order correlations should have the greatest impact on the intensity of the correlated state, our findings suggest that the largest deviations between intensities correspond to the third-order correlated patterns.
-Moreover, as can be seen from the same figure, the strength of the correlations decreases relatively slowly with an increase of the order of correlation length, making a noticeable impact even in the fifth- and sixth-order correlated patterns.
-We note that, for the latter order, we plot the confidence intervals only for the patterns derived from the VS state, which is the ``worst-case'' scenario with the largest intervals.
-The energy deviations caused by the intensity correlations are almost indistinguishable for these patterns, while for the ones derived from SS or DS, the sixth-order deviations are still statistically significant.
-We compare the waveforms of the higher-order labeled pattern pulses for both systems in \cref{fig:experimental-result-oscillograms}.
-The waveforms of different intensity clearly tend to have different amplitude and shape.
+While it is commonly assumed that the first-order correlations should have the greatest impact on the intensity of the correlated state, our findings suggest that the largest deviations between intensities correspond to the third-order correlated \textit{patterns}.
+Moreover, as can be seen from the same figure, the strength of the correlations decreases relatively slowly with an increase of the order of correlation length, making a noticeable impact even in the fifth- and sixth-order correlated \textit{patterns}.
+We note that, for the latter order, we plot the confidence intervals only for the \textit{patterns} whose last two pulses are VS. These are the \textit{patterns} that have less instances in our observed data set and therefore they have the largest confidence intervals.
+The energy deviations caused by the intensity correlations are almost indistinguishable for these \textit{patterns}, while for the ones whose last two pulses are SS or DS, the sixth-order deviations are still statistically significant.
+We compare the waveforms of the higher-order labeled \textit{pattern} pulses for both systems in \cref{fig:experimental-result-oscillograms}.
+The waveforms of the pulses of the same intensity settings clearly tend to have different amplitude and shape.